QuickSort in Clojure

 Solution 2

-The second implementation removes the duplication created by the two filtering predicates, specifying a single greater?
+The second implementation removes the duplication created by the two filtering predicates by specifying a single greater?

-function which is used by both filtering and subsequently removing (the inverse) from the supplied collection.
+This function is used for both filtering and subsequently removing (the inverse) from the supplied collection.

-We also employ the use of the lazy concatenation function which returns a lazy sequence which is only evaluated when required.
+We also employ the lazy concatenation function which returns a lazy sequence that is only evaluated when required.

 (defn quick-sort [[pivot & coll]]